shayan-azizi/TV-Show-Downloader/README.md

 * Find with season number and resolution
 * Download after find the link
   - Download with maximum speed possible
+* Open folder and the file after download
 * Cross platform
   - Windows, macOS and Linux ready.